NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 b.
 Submission to or rejection of the conduct is used to make an employment decision (such as hiring, promotion, work assignment, benefit, exclusion or discipline); or

 c.
-The conduct is sufficiently severe, persistent or pervasive such that it unreasonably interferes with, limits or deprives a person from participating in or benefiting from University programs and/or activities or creates an intimidating, hostile or offensive work environment.
+The conduct is sufficiently severe, persistent or pervasive such that it unreasonably interferes with, limits or deprives a person from participating in or benefiting from University programs and/or activities or creates an intimidating, hostile or offensive work environment. - Sexual Harassment prohibited by Title IX of the Education Amendment of 1972 is unwelcome sexual advances, requests for sexual favors, or other verbal, written, physical or electronic conduct, based on sex, in the academic or employment setting when:

 b.
 The conduct is determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to University employment, classes, programs or activities; or

 c.
-The conduct is Sexual Assault meaning any sexual act that constitutes:
+The conduct is Sexual Assault as defined below; or

-2) Sodomy is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+2) Sodomy.
+Sodomy is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

 4) Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.